 Pines have been venerated for hundreds of years in the Orient.

-So it's not surprising so many people use them.
+So it's not so surprising, many people have them as their first bonsai tree,

 As a young nursery stock plant, Glenn Hilton and the late Joe Samuels planted the juniper (shown here on the right) in the ground and let it grow.